TerraformersMC/Biolith/README.md

 At this time, aside from any new things I've implemented and forgotten to update here, the following features are present:

-* Place an Overworld or Nether biome at a specified noise point.
+* Place an Overworld, Nether, or End biome at a specified noise point.
-* Replace an Overworld or Nether biome entirely or in part.
+* Replace an Overworld, Nether, or End biome entirely or in part.
-* Add a sub-biome to an Overworld or Nether or modded biome.
+* Add a sub-biome to an Overworld, Nether, End, or modded biome.
+* (End biome placement uses custom noise and is only available in 1.20.)

 * Register custom surface rules.
 * Override vanilla surfaces using custom surface builders.

+Biolith 0.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.19.4, and TerraBlender.
-Biolith 0.0.1 alpha releases are known to be compatible with Fabric Minecraft 1.19.4 and 1.20 snapshots.
+Biolith 1.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.20 (snapshots).

 ## Releases via Maven